 Even if corporate networks are optimally secured, cybercriminals like to contact users directly in order to obtain critical data.
 They do so, for example, by sending e-mails imitating the corporate design of large companies to varying degrees of perfection in order to entice people to reveal their login data.
 As a result, the scammers either penetrate the corporate network in question or exploit the user’s data to access other networks and install malware unnoticed.
 This can be what is known as ransomware, which encrypts and paralyses all the company’s data.
 Companies targeted in this way are then usually forced to pay huge sums in cryptocurrencies to unlock their data again.

 Social engineering – the variants

-Hackers start by researching their victim’s private life in order to gain his or her trust.
-They then contact the addressee, for example, claiming to be IT administrators, with a call for help, in order to obtain confidential data, supposedly on behalf of the management.
+Hackers start by researching their victim’s private life in order to gain their trust.
+They then contact the addressee, for example, claiming to be an IT administrator, with a call for help to obtain confidential data, supposedly on behalf of the management.

 Logistics companies are tricked into redirecting deliveries to another address.

 Attackers collect information about which websites users visit most frequently and then test them for vulnerabilities.

 Here, the user is lured to ”take the bait” in the form of a fake message from friends, a sensational video message, an email attachment or a USB stick containing malware.
 As soon as the user opens the malicious file, it infects his or her system and enables the hackers to gain unauthorised access to confidential data – up to and including compromising entire corporate networks.